-Beekeepers can register their hives electronically through Bee Where in addition to filling out an online County registration form (or a PDF Form) and paying the $10 registration fee if you are a commercial beekeeper and your “home county” is Napa.
+Beekeepers can register their hives electronically through Bee Where (or by filling out a PDF Form and submitting it to our office) and pay the $10 registration fee (if you are a commercial beekeeper and your “home county” is Napa.)

 Bee Where is a collaborative initiative to bring beekeepers and pesticide applicators together to share best practices by tracking and safeguarding hive locations across the state using innovative mapping tools.

 Q: Do I have to register my apiary\hive\nuc?

 A: Yes, it is state law that every beekeeper register their hives each year starting January 1st

 Q: Are my hive locations subject to public information requests?